 A key challenge in contextual search is that the learner only observes \emph{binary feedback}, i.e., whether or not $v_t\geq \omega_t$.
 This contrasts with classical machine learning where the learner observes either the entire loss function (full feedback) or only the loss itself for just the chosen query (bandit feedback).

-The above model makes the strong assumption that the feedback is always consistent with the ground truth, typically called \emph{full rationality} in behavioral economics.
-This is not always realistic.
-The assumption that the agent's value is described by a linear model may be violated to some degree.
-Moreover, some agents may behave in ways not prescribed by the dominant behavioral model, or may deviate from it for idiosyncratic reasons.
-Although some prior works allow for some benign, stochastic noise (see related work below), these are generally not robust to any interference that is adversarial, and therefore cannot extend to settings where some agents may act in ways that are \emph{irrational} with respect to the underlying ground truth.
+The above model makes the strong assumption that the feedback is always consistent with the ground truth.
+This is not always realistic as it does not account for model misspecifications.
+In particular, the agent's response may deviate \emph{arbitrarily} from the assumed linear model in some rounds.
+Such deviations can be modeled as adversarially corrupted feedback.
+Although prior works allow for stochastic noise (see Section~\ref{ssec:related_work}), they are not robust to any adversarial interference.

-In this paper, we present the first contextual search algorithms that can handle adversarial noise models.
-In particular, we allow some agents to behave in ways that are arbitrarily inconsistent with the ground truth and thereby seem \emph{irrational}.
-Inspired by the recent line of work on stochastic bandit learning with adversarial corruptions \citep{LML18, GKT19,ZimmertSeldin21}, we impose no assumption on the order in which irrational agents arrive and aim for guarantees that gracefully degrade according to the prevalence of such irrationality while attaining near-optimal guarantees when all agents are fully rational.
+In this paper, we present the first contextual search algorithms that can handle adversarial noise.
+In particular, we allow some agents to behave in ways that are arbitrarily inconsistent with the ground truth.
+Inspired by the recent line of work on stochastic bandit learning with adversarial corruptions \citep{LML18, GKT19,ZimmertSeldin21}, we impose no assumptions on the order of corrupted rounds and obtain guarantees that gracefully degrade with their number while attaining near-optimality when all agents behave according to the linear model.